ros2/design/articles/qos_deadline_liveliness_lifespan.md

 For Service Servers it establishes the maximum amount of time allowed to pass between receiving a request and when a response for that request is sent.
 For Service Clients it establishes the maximum amount of time allowed to pass between sending a request and when a response for that request is received.

-Services will support the following levels of deadlines:
+Services will support deadline tracking only up to the rmw layer.
-- DEADLINE_DEFAULT - Use the ROS specified default for deadlines (which is DEADLINE_NONE).
-- DEADLINE_NONE - No deadline will be offered or requested and events will not be generated for missed deadlines.
-- DEADLINE_RMW - The rmw layer of ROS will track the deadline.
-For a Publisher or Subscriber this means that a deadline will be considered missed if the rmw layer has not received a message within the specified time.
-For a Service this means the time a request is started is marked when the request reaches the rmw layer and the time at which it is finished is when the response message reaches the rmw layer.
+This means the time a request is started is marked when the request reaches the rmw layer and the time at which it is finished is when the response message reaches the rmw layer.
 A Service Client will **not** be prevented from making a request to a Service Server if the  Server provides a deadline greater than the deadline requested by the Client.

 ### Liveliness